YA Science Fiction

 We pass through blocks of towering buildings until we reach the looming gray of Tor’s school.
 The second he sees his friends sitting on the school steps, he drops my hand.
 Biting back a sigh, I drag Tor into a less populated alley and crouch to his level.
 In the dim morning light, he grows smaller, frailer, his eyes less steely.
 The ill-fitting Ozone does nothing to hide the jut of his collarbone.
 I try to imagine what he will look like in five years, but our future smudges at its edges.
 I can’t get a job, not when there are thousands vying for the same opportunity.
 Knowing the future, having one is the utmost luxury.

 As their childish figures distort in the glass, so does mine when I venture in the direction opposite my school.
 To the food depot of choice.
-Towards my errand, the roads darkened by storming clouds, yet I don’t lose sight of my path.
+Towards my errand, the roads darkened by storming clouds, yet I refuse to lose sight of my path.

 Once I enter the market, everybody stares at me.
 I give a friendly wave to the store owner and smile.
 His frown deepens into a grimace, but after a few minutes, he turns to the Middler at the counter and they resume their conversation.
 His action thaws everyone else; they pay no further attention to the scruffy girl strolling through the aisles.
 In their minds, Standards like me cannot afford the price of fresh food.
 They think that I am wasting my time, that I have come to drool over what I cannot have, but they are wrong and I will be long gone before they realize it.
 Silently thanking my mother, I rub the hidden pockets she sewed into my Ozone.